Matt Villalta: Playing career

 Villalta played for the Ontario Reign of the American Hockey League (AHL) in 2019–20, playing 22 games while having a record of 10–6–2–0, a save percentage of .899 and a 3.27 goals against average.
 He also saw action in eight games with the Fort Wayne Komets of the ECHL, recording a save percentage of .864.
 He returned to the Reign in 2020–21 and had an 8–8–1 record while being one of the members of the Kings' taxi squad.
 The following season, he ranked third in the league with 28 wins and was fourth with 2660:32 minutes played; in 46 games played his record was 28–10–7, and he helped the team reach the AHL playoffs while having a .903 save percentage.

 Villalta signed a one-year, two-way contract extension with Los Angeles on July 1, 2022.
 He played in 22 games and had a record of 12–8–1 in the 2022–23 season.
 He became a free agent after the season and signed with the Arizona Coyotes.
 He was sent to their AHL affiliate, the Tucson Roadrunners, and became the team's top goaltender and one of the best in the league.
 He started the season with a record of 22–11–1 with a 2.58 GAA and .913 save percentage, being named an AHL All-Star before being recalled to the Coyotes.
 He made his NHL debut on February 16, 2024, stopping each of the four shots he faced while playing most of the third period in a 5–1 loss to the Carolina Hurricanes.
 Three days later, he made his first start against the Edmonton Oilers, resulting in a 6–3 loss.

+As a free agent at the conclusion of his contract with the Mammoth, Villalta was signed to a one-year, two-way contract with the Buffalo Sabres on July 4, 2026.